admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 * plugin known submodels does not render correctly for Blazor

+ move up/down of SM does not work always

+* "Adds known" / for SM (DPP v20) there is Id not SemanticId!

+* ExportPreDef double exports CDs???

 ## Done (w.r.t. recently V3.0)

 * AAS / data spec / "Add known" ?? by preset list?? -- done